marth141/nice_google_apps_script/README.md

 # nice_google_apps_script

-So sharing this pattern for working with Spreadsheet Google Apps Script.
+So sharing this recipe for working with Spreadsheet Google Apps Script.

 Basically you'd want to abstract the top level "Spreadsheet" stuff into a class like in `example_spreadsheet.ts`.